divnix/nix-book/src/ch01-00-forward.md

 intuition around what nix is doing rather than a deep understanding like nix-pills.

 The goal is not to replace any existing nix guides or documentation, but rather provide a good starting place for new users.
-Much of the motivation for writing this is to provide a "nix equilavent of the [rust-lang book](https://doc.rust-lang.org/book/)", where there is one resource, which can be read end-to-end in an after, able to equip the reader with the knowledge necessary to thrive in the nix ecosystem.
+Motivation for writing this is to provide a "nix equilavent of the [rust-lang book](https://doc.rust-lang.org/book/)".
+Where there is one resource which can be read end-to-end in an afternoon and able to equip the reader with the knowledge necessary to thrive in the nix ecosystem.